 (03) 9419 4302

-East Melbourne Childcare Co-operative incorporates the guiding principles of the National Quality Framework.
-The Framework entails the Education and Care Services National Law, Education and Care Services National Regulations, National Quality Standard and the Early Years Learning Framework (EYLF).
+East Melbourne Childcare Co-operative adheres to the National Quality Framework's guiding principles.
+The Education and Care Services National Law, Education and Care Services National Regulations, National Quality Standard, and Early Years Learning Framework are all part of the Framework (EYLF).

-The National EYLF and the Victorian VEYLDF support educators in enhancing young children’s learning and development through the early years by building on their interests and knowledge as well as that of the wider community.
-The framework contains principles, practices and learning outcomes that assist in fostering the development of the whole child.
+The National EYLF and the Victorian VEYLDF assist educators in increasing young children's learning and development during the early years by drawing on their own interests and knowledge, as well as the knowledge of the larger community.
+The framework includes ideas, activities, and learning outcomes that aid in the holistic development of the child.